-Sleep Delay Here you can enter a delay in seconds after which the transmitter module will which is a 2 byte hexadecimal code.
-By default this is set to the last 2 bytes of the module ID (or to put it another way, the last 4 characters of the module
+Sleep Delay Here you can enter a delay in seconds after which the transmitter module will return to deep sleep if no Keep Awake message is heard from the T24-HS which is a 2 byte hexadecimal code.
+By default this is set to the last 2 bytes of the module ID (or to put it another way, the last 4 characters of the module ID).
+If by some chance you had two transmitter modules that would be working on the same channel and had the same last 4 characters in their ID (1 in 65,535 chances) you may want to change the data Tag of one of the modules and

-The data transmitted by the transmitter module is marked with a Data Tag
+Data Tag The data transmitted by the transmitter module is marked with a Data Tag